Engineering Notes by Oriental Motor

 When we run a hypoid gearbox and a worm gearbox with the same motor side by side, we found that when the temperatures leveled off, there is a significant difference of 26.4°F.

-Due to the way the axes of the gears intersect, the hypoid gear set requires a smaller footprint than womr gear sets.
+Due to the way the axes of the gears intersect, the hypoid gear set requires a smaller footprint than worm gear sets.
 This helps in applications where space is a constraint.
+Another name for hypoid gears is screw bevel gears.

 Another benefit of hypoid gear motors is that they are symmetrical axially from the motor shaft to the load shaft.
 Worm gear motors are asymmetrical and result in machines that are not as aesthetically pleasing, and mounting options are limited.

-TIP: once you select a motor size by HP or watts, use the filter options on the left side and filter Shaft/Gear Type for "Right-Angle".
+TIP: Select a motor size by HP or watts, then use the filter options on the left side, and filter Shaft/Gear Type for "Right-Angle".

 Example: